AroniasPrenovost/trade-alerts/README.md

 ## Running as a Cron Job on Google Cloud Functions

 To run this application as a scheduled task using Google Cloud Functions, you can set up a Cloud Scheduler job that triggers a Cloud Function.
-Here's a brief overview of the steps:

-1. **Deploy the function:**

-   Create a new Google Cloud Function that runs the `main` function from `index.js`.
-Ensure all necessary environment variables are set in the function's configuration.

-2. **Set up Cloud Scheduler:**

-   Use Google Cloud Scheduler to create a cron job that triggers your Cloud Function at desired intervals (e.g., every hour).

-3. **Configure permissions:**

-   Ensure that the Cloud Scheduler has the necessary permissions to invoke the Cloud Function.

 ## License